Departamento-de-Engenharia-Informatica/lapr5-23-24-g19/docs/us1130/README.md

 ## 2. Customer Specifications and Clarifications

-Regarding what information is required to create a building, see [us270](../us270/README.md).
+Regarding what information is required to create a elevator, see [us270](../us270/README.md).

 ## 3. Diagrams